Dre Campbell Farm

 To use Canadian sphagnum peat moss to lower the pH of your soil, add some to the top layer and water it well.
 You can also use it to make an acidic compost tea.

-In addition, peat moss retains nutrients and moisture well, making it highly valuable for vegetable gardens and flower beds.
+Peat moss holds nutrients and moisture well.
+This makes it very useful for vegetable gardens and flower beds.

 8. Acidifying Plant Fertilizers

-These fertilizers lower the pH of the soil and make it more hospitable for plants that thrive in acidic conditions.
+These fertilizers lower the soil’s pH and make it more hospitable for plants that thrive in acidic conditions.
 You can find acidifying fertilizers at your local garden center or online.

 If you’re unsure which fertilizer to use, ask a professional at your local gardening store for advice.
 Down To Earth Acid Mix, Dr. Earth Acid Lovers, and SaferGro pH Down are great organic options.